 Do you find yourself holding onto a number of products that are similar, but you aren't selling as many as you like?
 Took advantage of too many bulk shipping rates and are sitting on lot of inventory?
-Before you try consignment to increase sales, try kitting.
+Before you try consignment inventory to increase sales, try kitting.

 Kitting is one of the most commonly used services in ecommerce fulfillment.
 Retailers, manufacturers, and online subscription services make use of kitting to increase their profits and minimize costs.